 NOTE: It is the policy of the University of Maine at Fort Kent to withhold all official credentials, including grades and transcripts, until library clearance has been granted and the student’s account is paid in full.
 It also is University policy to withhold credentials for students who have defaulted on their university-based student loans.
 Paper and electronic transcripts may be ordered online at https://www.umfk.edu/registrar/transcripts/

-The University of Maine at Fort Kent is approved by the Veterans Administration for the education and training of veterans, service persons, National Guard, and dependents of disabled or deceased veterans.
+Many University of Maine at Fort Kent programs have been approved by The Maine State Approving Agency for the use of educational benefits for Veterans, Service Persons, National Guard and eligible dependents of disabled or deceased Veterans.
 Students should contact the nearest VA regional hospital for information concerning eligibility, counseling, and benefits.
 Information is available at http://www.gibill.va.gov.

 Students eligible for VA educational benefits should contact the UMFK Registrar’s Office to inform them of their veteran status.
 The Registrar’s Office is responsible for processing the necessary paperwork for benefits.